PUBLISH DATE: Jun 24 2024

 Types of ERP

 There are multiple types of apps in which an average cloud-based ERP solution can manifest.
-Here are some of the most vital types of apps available through a public cloud provider:
+Here are some of the most vital types of apps available through a public cloud ERP provider:

 Public cloud-based ERP